O'Brien-class destroyer

 The O'Brien class of destroyers was a class of six ships designed by and built for the United States Navy shortly before the United States entered World War I. The O'Brien class was the third of five classes of destroyers that were known as the "thousand tonners", because they were the first U.S. destroyers over 1000 LT displacement.

 The design of what became the O'Brien class was the result of discussions between the General Board of the United States Navy and the U.S. Navy's Bureau of Ordnance.
 What resulted was a design that was an incremental development of the Aylwin class, which itself was similar to the first of the thousand tonners, the Cassin class (which displaced about a third more than the preceding Paulding class).
 The key difference in the O'Brien class was the increase in torpedo size, going up to 21 in from the preceding classes' 18 in torpedoes.

 The ships had a median displacement of 1050 LT, were just over 305 ft in length, and had a beam of about 31 ft.
 All of the ships had two direct-drive steam turbines and a combination of other engines for cruising at speeds less than 15 knots.
 All of the ships were designed for a maximum speed of 29 knots.
-As built, they were armed with four 4 in guns and had four twin 21 inch (533 mm) torpedo tubes with a load of eight torpedoes, but all were later equipped with depth charges.
+As built, they were armed with four 4 in guns and had four twin 21-inch torpedo tubes with a load of eight torpedoes, but all were later equipped with depth charges.
 The ships were built by four private American shipyards—Bath Iron Works, Fore River Shipbuilding Company, New York Shipbuilding Corporation, and William Cramp & Sons—and were laid down between September and November 1913; launched between April 1914 and February 1915; and commissioned into the U.S. Navy between June 1914 and August 1915.